-China is the world’s top producer of ferrochrome, as well as the world’s top stainless steel producer.
-However, it produces no chromium at all.
-It also has very few choices in where to get all the chromium it requires — according to the US Geological Survey’s most recent report on chromium, only four countries produced the metal in 2015.
+China is the world’s top consumer of chromium, as well as the top stainless steel producer.
+However, it has no chromium production at all.
+It also has very few choices in where to get it — the US Geological Survey’s most recent report on chromium shows only four countries produced the metal in 2017.

-Here’s a look a brief overview of those four chromium producers and how they contribute to worldwide chromium production.
-All in all, global output of the metal increased last year, rising to 31,000 MT from 26,400 MT in 2014.
+For now, here’s a brief overview of last year’s four top chromium producers and how they contribute to worldwide chromium production.
+All in all, global chromium production remained neutral year-on-year in 2017, reaching a total of 31 million MT.

 1. South Africa

-South Africa produced 15,000 MT of chromium in 2015, beating out the rest of the world’s chromium producers by a wide margin.
-Its output increased last year compared to 2014, when it put out just 12,000 MT of chromium.
+South Africa produced 15 million MT of chromium in 2017, beating out the rest of the world’s chromium producers by a wide margin.
+Its chromium production was slightly higher than it was in 2016.

-Last year, Kazakhstan produced 3,800 MT of chromium, up only slightly from its 2014 output of 3,700 MT.
+Last year, Kazakhstan produced 5.4 million MT of chromium, up only slightly from its 2016 output of 5.38 million MT.
 One major chromium operation in the country is the Vokshod mine and plant, owned by Yildirim Group.
-The operation’s annual chrome ore production capacity currently stands at 1.3 million tons.
+Its annual chromium production capacity currently stands at 1.3 million tons.

 Eurasian Natural Resources is also a big presence in Kazakhstan’s chromium space.
 The company’s ferroalloys division includes Kazchrome, which in turn is made up of four operating companies: the Donskoy ore mining and processing plant; the Aktobe ferroalloys plant; the Aksu ferroalloys plant; and the Kazmarganets mining enterprise.

-Turkey saw a fairly big leap in chromium production in 2015, putting out 3,600 MT; that’s up from 2,600 MT in 2014.
-Yildirim Group is also a major player in the Turkish chromium industry through Eti Krom, which it acquired in 2004.
+Yildirim Group is a major player in the Turkish chromium industry through Eti Krom, which it acquired in 2004.
 Eti Krom is the world’s biggest hard lumpy marketable chrome ore producer, and is the only chrome ore supplier in Turkey that can extract chromium throughout the entire year.
 Yildirim Group also states that Eti Krom is the only high-carbon ferrochrome producer in Turkey.